List of The Blacklist characters: Elizabeth Keen

-In "The Debt Collector", Liz is kidnapped by Edgar Grant, who was presumably hired by a man she had arrested previously who forced Red to cooperate with Kaplan.
+In "The Debt Collector", Liz is kidnapped by Edgar Grant, who was presumably hired by a man she had arrested previously, who forced Red to cooperate with Kaplan.
 When he takes her to the cabin to meet with his client, Liz and Grant are taken by surprise when Red shows up.
 Despite Liz's attempts to help Red reconcile with Kaplan, a gunshot is fired by an unknown assailant.
 Liz later calls Red and informs him of her suspicion of Gale being his assailant.

-In "Mr. Kaplan Conclusion", Liz is informed by Harold that he had done a DNA test between her and Red and she'll know within 24 hours if he is her father.
+In "Mr. Kaplan, Conclusion", Liz is informed by Harold that he had done a DNA test between Red and her, and she will know within 24 hours if he is her father.
 She later tries to appeal to Kaplan to end the war with Red, and she wants to show her a secret.
 On their way there, Red's men block the attempt, and despite Kaplan's warning not to leave the car, Liz does.
 After opening an envelope containing the DNA test and believing it to be Kaplan's secret, Liz confronts Red for not telling her the truth about him being her father and having to find out from Cooper.
 She tells him that she was upset that she had already lost her mother, her nanny, and Sam, the people who knew her the best.
-Despite this, Liz mentions that she can't let Red deny the fact that she's just like him and that anger, despair and love is part of a normal family.
+Despite this, Liz mentions that she cannot let Red deny the fact that she is just like him and that anger, despair, and love are part of a normal family.
 Liz also realizes that Red wanted her to grow more as an FBI profiler and embraces him.

-In "Zarak Mosadek", while staking out a pub in Baltimore with Aram, Liz discovers a woman named Lillian who works as a bartender meeting with Garvey.
-Later on, after taking her to the apartment where she lives, Liz is surprised when she learns Lillian was put in the Witness Protection Program by Garvey because of Red's past abuse of her and her mother, Naomi.
-She mentions that she is also Red's daughter and they're half sisters.
+In "Zarak Mosadek", while staking out a pub in Baltimore with Aram, Liz discovers a woman named Lillian, who works as a bartender, meeting with Garvey.
+Later on, after taking her to the apartment where she lives, Liz is surprised when she learns Lillian was put in the Witness Protection Program by Garvey because of Red's past abuse of her mother Naomi and her.
+She mentions that she is also Red's daughter and they are half-sisters.

 In "Sutton Ross", Liz visits Tom's gravesite, and she tells Tom's ghost that she now knows that her father, Raymond Reddington, is dead and that the man is an imposter.
 Tom warns Liz to be careful due to how resourceful the imposter is.